paulvivier/status/README.md

 # paul vivier
 This is my current work status [URL](https://paulvivier.github.io/status/).
 [See paintings](http://www.vivier.net/paintings)

+### Oct 7, 2025 - You've got to set them up.
+Met with property manager of Well Fargo Tower and will be painting the views from there soon.
+Very exciting.
+Amazing view of everything in downtown Roanoke.
+Dropped off two paintings to be framed with Lindor.
+Getting ready to cut some foam insulation in the shape of corrugated roofing with my handy new foam cutter.
+SO excited about that.
+There may be a sculpture in the future out of foam (as if there isn't enough plastic residue in this world).

 ### Oct 6, 2025 - Race to Finish furniture
 New request in: Finish refinishing the bar.
 Prioritize.
 Installed weather trim in greenhouse on 8 windows.
 Better progress.

 humanity has perfected the exploitation of the earths resources. now we are fine tuning the exploitation of humans, by making a profit from our attention. advertising is merely corporate propaganda.